-The WISC-V is a modern intelligence test which can be used for 6 to 16-year-old children and adolescents.
-It is the IQ test which has the greatest scientific validity.
-It is used to know the characteristics of a child or an adolescent's cognitive and intellectual functioning.
-It is also used to know if he or she is intellectually gifted (for this, personality tests are often needed too).
+The WISC-V is the IQ test used for 6 to 16-year-old children and adolescents.
+It is the IQ test with the highest scientific validity.
+It gives a complete map of the child or adolescent's cognitive and intellectual functioning.
+The WISC-V is also used to determine if they are intellectually gifted (for this, personality tests are often needed too).

 10 core subtests to evaluate every aspect of intelligence

 The WISC-V has 10 core subtests.
 These subtests are combined to form five indexes: the Verbal Comprehension Index, the Visual Spatial Index, the Fluid Reasoning Index, the Working Memory Index and the Processing Speed Index.

 Which test should be used for adults and young children?